OpenDDS/OpenDDS/docs/internal/dev_guidelines.rst

 Documenting Code for Doxygen
 ============================

-Doxygen is run on the codebase with each change in master and each release.
+This is a simple guide that shows how to use Doxygen in OpenDDS.

-This is a simple guide showing the way of documenting in OpenDDS.
+.. seealso:: `The Doxygen manual <https://www.doxygen.nl/manual/>`_ for a complete guide to using Doxygen.

 Doxygen supports multiple styles of documenting comments but this style should be used in non-trivial situations: